microsoft/otoscope-img.data-bias-eval-and-active-labeling/README.md

 # Towards Reliable AI: Bias Identification, Prevention and Quality Improvement in Otoscopic Images

 # Introduction
-This README describes how to reproduce results for the paper "Towards Reliable AI: Bias Identification, Prevention and Quality Improvement in Otoscopic Images".
+This README describes how to reproduce results for the paper "Towards reliable use of artificial intelligence to classify otitis media using otoscopic images: Addressing bias and improving data quality".

 # Data Preparation
 1. Download all the three public datasets.